duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 TODO: Add links to the parts of the book where it's explained how to run these.

-As the Duckiebot usually has other nodes running we spare it processing of images and odometry by offloading this to a computer.
+As the duckiebot usually has other nodes running we spare it processing of images and odometry by offloading this to a computer.
 To do this we need to run the acquisition node container.
 The acquisition node has a lot of configuration parameters.
 That is where `docker-compose` is handy.
 You can check the example `.yml` file given: `duckietown-cslam/scripts/docker-compose-duckiebot-x86.yml`.
 Here you need to update a few lines:

-- Replace `duckiebotHostname` in `acquisition_node_duckiebotHostname`, `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local` and `ACQ_DEVICE_NAME=duckiebotHostname` with your Duckiebot's hostname.
+- Replace `duckiebotHostname` in `acquisition_node_duckiebotHostname`, `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local` and `ACQ_DEVICE_NAME=duckiebotHostname` with your duckiebot's hostname.
-- Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_DEVICE_IP` with your Duckiebot's IP address.
+- Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_DEVICE_IP` with your duckiebot's IP address.
 You can get this if you ping it.
 - Replace `ROS_MASTER_Hostname` in `ACQ_ROS_MASTER_URI_SERVER=ROS_MASTER_Hostname.local` with your ROS Master's hostname.
 You should have gotten this already when you configured the watchtowers.
 - Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_SERVER_IP` with your ROS Master's IP address.
 You should have gotten this already when you configured the watchtowers.